Msumit1609/BlinkIT-Grocery-Data-Analysis/README.md

-**BlinkIT Grocery Data Analysis**
+## BlinkIT Grocery Data Analysis

 **Project Overview**

-This project focuses on analyzing the BlinkIT grocery dataset, which contains over 8,500 records of product and outlet information.
-The dataset includes features such as:Item details (type, fat content, visibility, weight) Outlet details (size, location type, type, establishment year) Sales performance and ratings.
-The primary goal of this project is to uncover meaningful insights about sales trends, outlet performance, and product behavior.
-These insights can help grocery businesses optimize product placement, marketing strategies, and outlet management.
+This project focuses on analyzing the BlinkIT grocery dataset, which contains over 8,500 records of product and outlet information.The dataset includes featuressuch as:Item details(type, fat content, visibility, weight) Outlet details (size, location type, type, establishment year) Sales performance and ratings.The primary goal of this project is to uncover meaningful insights about sales trends, outlet performance, and product behavior.These insights can help grocery businesses optimize product placement, marketing strategies, and outlet management.

+---

 **Objectives**
 Analyze sales distribution across different item categories and outlet types.Identify the relationship between item visibility, weight, and sales Compare outlet performance based on size, location type, and establishment year.Develop interactive Excel dashboards for decision-making.Provide recommendations to improve sales and operations

+---

 **Dataset Information**
 ```